Column: Don’t be fooled. Clinton and Democrats have their own race problem

 This minority partisanship, however, tells us little about minorities’ actual support for the politics and policies of Clinton or about minority voters’ frustrations and needs.
 Even as Clinton tallies high levels of support from black, Latino and Asian voters, simmering tensions continue to bubble under the political surface and highlight fractures of major concern.

-Recurrent protests, domestic riots and the emergence of vocal reform movements like “Black Lives Matter” and “We the Protestors” illustrate substantial frustration with the politics and policies of both political parties.
+Recurrent protests, domestic riots and the emergence of vocal reform movements like “Black Lives Matter” and “We the Protesters” illustrate substantial frustration with the politics and policies of both political parties.
 In some respects, it feels like a contradiction of sorts: as minority voters indicate high favorability ratings for Hillary Clinton, they simultaneously criticize her on a number of significant issues, including crime, welfare reform, foreign policy and her approach to continuing economic and racial inequality.

 Such paradoxes are less puzzling when we consider that racial minorities aren’t politically monolithic, and that forcefully articulating political and policy grievances has long been used as a technique to push for social change.